Terevenen2/LOL-Client-TOOL/README.md

  - Allow fast account swap
  - Making runes pages directly in the tool
  - Tidy the mess

+## To use LOL Client TOOL juste download the lastest pre-release <a href='https://github.com/Terevenen2/LOL-Client-TOOL/releases'>here</a>, expande assets and click on LOL.CLient.TOOL.exe

 ## Known problems to fix
  - Handle if the tool start and the client isnt runing